Founder • CEO • Designer • BUSINESS DEVELOPMENT • Brand Development • Client Development • research

 • Use an onsite attendant to provide engagement and education on ecological sanitation and nutrient cycling

-I launched the first commercial portable compost toilet company in the United States.
-The intent was to use uniquely designed chemical free toilets as educational tools, at events, in order to expose the greatest number of people to ecological sanitation.
+In 2015, I launched Nature Commode, the first commercial portable compost toilet company in the United States.
+The intent was to use uniquely designed, chemical free toilets as educational tools, at events, in order to expose the greatest number of people to ecological sanitation.

 Prior to launch, I conducted extensive research into the portable sanitation industry, ecological sanitation, nutrient cycling, organic fertilizer industry and potential for use of human derived fertilizers.
 I analyzed the market potential, competition, and profit potential.

 Overcoming Regulatory Hurdles

 With the long term intent of the company being to treat the collected effluent and create a commercial end product, I had to secure permits with multiple regulatory bodies: local, regional and statewide.
-The initial opposition strengthened my abilities to articulate uncomfortable topics to regulatory agents and strategize innovative approaches to gain their support.
+The initial opposition strengthened my abilities to articulate uncomfortable topics to regulatory agents and strategize innovative approaches to secure their support.